metabrainz/picard-docs/config/options_filerenaming_editor.rst

 **Select the file naming script to use**

    This option allows the user to select the file naming script to use from the list of scripts available.
-   The selected script will show up in the editing section, where it can be modified if it is a user-defined script.
+   The selected script will show up in the editing section, where it can be modified if required.

 **Title**

    The title assigned to the currently selected script.
-This can be modified if the script is a user-defined script.
+This can be modified if required.

 **Script**